bengfarrell/gourmez-blog/content/blog/2026-01-14-undiscovered-grapes-festival.md

 - *When:* Saturday, January 31.
 Beginning time is either 12:00pm or 2:00pm depending on your ticket category.

 - *Tickets:* Get ‘em right [here](https://events.humanitix.com/the-festival-of-undiscovered-grapes-san-jose), and if you use the code THE GOURMEZ10, you’ll save \$10 off the price.
-Or you can scan this QR code for the discount if it’s quicker:
+Or you can scan this QR code to apply the discount automatically:

 ![festival of the undiscovered grape QR code](https://thegourmez-wpmedia.s3.amazonaws.com/2026/1/THEGOURMEZ10+QR+Code.png)